THE POWER IN PRAISE AND WORSHIP by RITA F. KURIAN

 It is my pleasure to introduce to you this guest post by my dear friend and sister, Rita F. Kurian.
 The post is an exposition on the power we can harness when we praise and worship God.
 The post is rich, as Rita’s writing always is, with personal experience accounts.

-Rita is a Bible College-trained minister who runs a blog through which she uses her God-given skills in creative writing to share inspiring poems, testimonies and devotionals to reach the lost and encourage the saved.
-(More on her at the end of the post.)
+Rita is a Bible College-trained minister who uses her God-given skills in creative writing to share inspiring poems and testimonies.

 I pray that you will be blessed by her engaging and Spirit-filled discourse on this very important topic.
 Consider it our weekend gift to you to bring to or rekindle good cheer and God’s transforming presence in your heart and home.
 I also pray more grace and fruitfulness on Rita’s ministry and heaven’s best blessings upon her family in Jesus’ name.